Effective for the 2022-23 catalog, the MGMT subject code was changed to MENT.

 Bachelor of Science Requirements

-Management majors are required to achieve a cumulative 2.0 grade point average for the total of all Management (MGMT) courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships.
+Management majors are required to achieve a cumulative 2.0 grade point average for the total of all Management (MENT) courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships.

 Management majors must complete the School of Business residence requirements for all majors.
 Education Abroad courses may not be used to meet this requirement.